 But that’s not at all what happened after the launch:

 “We only made about $25,000 in the first month, which was not even enough to cover our costs.
 But June will be better!
 In June we made even less money.
 In July, even less.
 In August, even less.
 In September, we made just $10,000, and we had depleted the cash reserves.”

 The venture lost money for six months straight.
 Peep was ready to pull the plug and tell his team “Sorry, I have to let you go because I’m out of money.”

 A real-life example of how customer insights saved the day

 The first clue that something was amiss with the launch was the low open rate for the email campaign—around 25% of their 50,000-strong list.
 Click-through rates were much worse.

 Peep’s team could see their ship sinking and tried to diagnose what was going wrong.

 Here are the seven exact steps they took:

-Talking to customers one-on-one (to figure out why they signed up)
+Step #1: talking to customers one-on-one (to figure out why they signed up)